 Step 7: Monitor and Adjust

 Marketing is always ongoing, and one of its aspects is the formation of a budget.
 It is a continuing process that must be checked upon and modified frequently to remain operational.
 Regularly assess the efficiency of your marketing campaigns for each dollar invested.
+For advice on honing tactics, see our post on optimizing your website for ChatGPT.

 Wherever you regularly have great returns through a channel or strategy, deploy significant resources there.
 However, you should assess if a poor campaign requires an adjustment or a shift to another medium.